memiiso/debezium-server-iceberg/docs/DOCS.md

 # `icebergevents` Consumer

-This consumer appends all CDC events to single Iceberg table as json string.
+This consumer appends all Change Data Capture (CDC) events as JSON strings to a single Iceberg table.
+The table is partitioned by `event_destination` and `event_sink_timestamptz` for efficient data organization and query performance.
-This table partitioned by `event_destination,event_sink_timestamptz`

 ````properties
 debezium.sink.type=icebergevents